-Principles and techniques of molecular biology with an emphasis on genetic analysis of enzymatic systems capable of pollutant degradation: Genetic systems and gene probing in unusual prokaryotes: Use of molecular biological techniques for the enumeration and characterization of natural microbial communities: Biochemistry and kinetics of enzymatic systems.
+Prerequisite: CEE 592 or permission of instructor.
+(3 credits) Principles and techniques of molecular biology with an emphasis on genetic analysis of enzymatic systems capable of pollutant degradation: Genetic systems and gene probing in unusual prokaryotes: Use of molecular biological techniques for the enumeration and characterization of natural microbial communities: Biochemistry and kinetics of enzymatic systems.
 Lectures and laboratory.

 CEE 810.
-Special Topics in Structures and Materials

-Preparation and presentation of reports covering assigned topics.
+Special Topics in Structures and Materials (to be arranged) Preparation and presentation of reports covering assigned topics.